Last Updated on August 16, 2026 by Kimberly Stroh

 Can You Freeze Pumpkin Fudge?

 Yes!
-I love to freeze fudge and make it ahead of when I want to serve it.
-Store the fudge in a freezer bag, to prevent freezer burn.
+I love to freeze fudge and make it ahead of time when I want to serve it.
+Store the fudge in a freezer bag to prevent freezer burn.
 It will last in the freezer for up to three months.
 Just let it thaw on the countertop before serving.
 You want that nice soft texture again, not frozen.

 Recipe Substitutions

-In terms of brands, I always use Kraft marshmallow creme and Nestle Tollhouse butterscotch chips.
+For brands, I always use Kraft marshmallow creme and Nestle Tollhouse butterscotch chips.
 You can substitute store brands if you prefer.
 I chop my own pecans, but you can buy them chopped at the store.

-- Evaporated Milk
+- Evaporated Milk: for texture

-- Canned Pumpkin Puree
+- Canned Pumpkin Puree: for color and flavor

-- Pumpkin Pie Spice
+- Pumpkin Pie Spice: for flavor

 - Vanilla Extract